-- The conditional accuracy value was 0.85.
-This indicates that among the students whose true scale scores placed them in Level 1, 85% would be expected to be in this same level again when categorized according to their observed scale scores. - The consistency value was 0.76.
-This indicates that among the students whose observed scale scores placed them in Level 1, 76% would be expected to be in this same level again if a second parallel test form were used.
+- The conditional accuracy value was 0.71.
+This indicates that among the students whose true scale scores placed them in Level 1, 71% would be expected to be in this same level again when categorized according to their observed scale scores. - The consistency value was 0.63.
+This indicates that among the students whose observed scale scores placed them in Level 1, 63% would be expected to be in this same level again if a second parallel test form were used.

 For some testing situations, the greatest concern may be decisions regarding level thresholds.
-For example, in testing done for Every Student Succeeds Act (ESSA) accountability purposes, the primary concern is distinguishing between students who are proficient and those who are not yet proficient.
-For the 2022 MSAA Science, Table O-2 in Appendix O provides accuracy and consistency estimates at each cutpoint, as well as false positive and false negative decision rates.
+For example, in testing done for Every Student Succeeds Act (ESSA-see Appendix P for a list of acronyms) accountability purposes, the primary concern is distinguishing between students who are proficient and those who are not yet proficient.
+For the 2023 MSAA Science, Table O-2 in Appendix O provides accuracy and consistency estimates at each cutpoint, as well as false positive and false negative decision rates.
 A false positive rate is the proportion of students whose observed scores were above the cut and whose true scores were below the cut.
 A false negative rate is the proportion of students whose observed scores were below the cut and whose true scores were above the cut.